kubevault/prometheus-exporter/docs/concepts/vault-server-crds/storage/consul.md

 # Consul

-To use Consul as storage backend, first we need to deploy consul.
+To use Consul as a storage backend, first, we need to deploy consul.
 Documentations can be found [here](https://www.consul.io/docs/platform/k8s/run.html)

 Here is an example: